Civics and Citizenship Education

 4. Articulate how to differentiate the curriculum to cater for varying levels of civics and active citizenship expertise in primary school.

-* Field trip to visit various institutions and personell of value for an advanced understanding of civic life in Australia.
+- Field trip to visit various institutions and personnel of value for an advanced understanding of civic life in Australia.